MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-incremental.md

 ## Read the Incremental Updates of your Dataverse data

-1. Navigate to you Azure Synapse Analytics workspace.
+1. Navigate to your Azure Synapse Analytics workspace.

 2. Select **Develop** from the left side panel, then select **+** > **SQL script**.